Biglabs/Mozo-IW/sdk/ios/MozoSDK/README.md

 ## Getting Started with Objective-C

-1. Import the AWSCore header in the application delegate.
+1. Import the MozoSDK header in the application delegate.

 ```objective-c
 @import MozoSDK;